 Eric has been working with the Veterans Administration, the Small Business Administration, SCORE, New York State, and other government agencies to become fully certified as a Service Disabled Veteran Owned Small Business and other Socio-economic programs offered to Small Businesses in the United States.

-Government Contracting opens the several doors to new growth opportunities for us.
+Government Contracting opens several doors to new growth opportunities for us.
 Government contracts can guarantee ongoing revenue.
 A stable cash flow enables us to increase our marketing budgets, hire employees and grow our business intelligently.
 Reoccurring monthly business generated from government contracts can also hedge against months that are slow.
 In fact, many contracts have 3-5 consecutive year contract terms.

 Government Contracting Prerequisites: